empire-medical/openapi-validator/README.md

 Validate data against openapi v3 spec [https://github.com/OAI/OpenAPI-Specification]

-##How

-Transform openapi spec into json schema and then uses justinrainbow/json-schema to validate it

 ##Requirements

 Your openapi spec has to be valid, You can use [https://github.com/wework/speccy] to check Your schema first